jasminequach/jasminequach.github.io/essays/smart.md

 If you want answers, you need to ask smart questions.
 This is an example of a [smarter](https://stackoverflow.com/questions/111102/how-do-javascript-closures-work) question.
 Here, a user asks for an explanation on JavaScript closures:

-<div style="background-color: lightgrey; color: black; padding: 10px; word-wrap: break-word;"><code>
+<div style="background-color: lightgrey; padding: 10px; word-wrap: break-word;"><code>
 How do JavaScript closures work?
 <br><br>
 How would you explain JavaScript closures to someone with a knowledge of the concepts they consist of (for example functions, variables and the like), but does not understand closures themselves?

-I have seen [the Scheme example](https://en.wikipedia.org/wiki/Scheme_%28programming_language%29) given on Wikipedia, but unfortunately it did not help.
+I have seen the Scheme example given on Wikipedia, but unfortunately it did not help.
 </code></div>

 <br>